takahashitoru/IFMM/README.md

 ** Description of the main code **

 Please have a look at file main.cpp, which is an example of how to use the method.
-In this example, $N$ points are randomly distributed in the unit cube.
+In this example, N points are randomly distributed in the unit cube.
 The most important aspects of this file are summarized below:

 * Lines 14-16: input parameters (see below).

 * Line 25: distribution of the points in a 3D cube.

-* Line 28: defines the kernel K(r).
+* Line 28: defines the kernel $K(r)$.

 * Lines 30-34: iFMM parameters (see below).

-* Lines 40-55: For validation purposes, we choose a vector 'x_exact' and calculate the corresponding right-hand side (b=Ax_exact).
+* Lines 40-55: For validation purposes, we choose a vector `x_exact` and calculate the corresponding right-hand side ($b=Ax_{exact}$).
 (We don't need to do this in an actual problem.)

-* Lines 71-102: Solve Ax=b with the inverse multipole method (and compare this 'x' with 'x_exact').
-As you can see on line 77, we create an object 'ifmm' of the class 'IFMM_Matrix'.
+* Lines 71-102: Solve Ax=b with the inverse multipole method (and compare this `x` with `x_exact`).
+As you can see on line 77, we create an object `ifmm` of the class `IFMM_Matrix`.
 What follows are initialization, setRHS, elimination, and substitution.
 Most of the time is spent in the elimination phase (certainly for large systems).

 ---